TranslucentTB/TranslucentTB/Readme.md

 Thanks to [@dAKirby309](https://github.com/dAKirby309) for making the icon!
 You can find more of his stuff on [his DeviantArt profile](https://dakirby309.deviantart.com/).

 The color picker used comes from [this great CodeProject article](https://www.codeproject.com/Articles/9207/An-HSV-RGBA-colour-picker).
-We've modernized it a bit, with things such as per-monitor high DPI awareness, faster drawing, allowing hex input and so on.
+We've modernized it a bit, with things such as per-monitor high DPI awareness, faster (and hardware-accelerated) drawing and allowing hex input.

 ### Similar programs